Olympic Games ceremony: Medal presentation

-A medal ceremony is conducted after the completion of every Olympic event.
-At the Summer Games, the ceremony usually takes place immediately after the event at the respective venues.
-At the Winter Games, however, the tradition is to present the medals at an evening victory ceremony held at the 'medal plaza' (except for the indoor and some specific events).
-The reason for this is that the presentation of medals may be difficult in the high-altitude environments of some of the winter events.
-A three-tiered rostrum (raised platform) is used for the three medal winners, the gold medal winner ascending to the highest platform (in the center), with the silver and bronze medalists flanking.
-The medals are awarded by a member of the IOC, usually accompanied by a representative of the sport's international federation (such as World Athletics in athletics or World Aquatics in swimming), who presents each athlete with a small bouquet of flowers.
-Volunteer citizens of the host country take part as hosts during the medal ceremonies, to act as flagbearers and assist the officials presenting the medals.
-When the Games were held in Athens in 2004, the medal winners also received olive wreaths in honor of the tradition at the Ancient Olympics.
+A medal ceremony is held after the completion of every Olympic event.
+At the Summer Games, the ceremony usually takes place immediately after each event at the respective venues.
+At the Winter Games, however, the tradition is to present the medals during an evening victory ceremony held at the "medal plaza" (except for the indoor events and certain specific events).
+The reason for this tradition is that presenting medals may be difficult in the high-altitude environments of some winter events.
+A three-tiered rostrum (raised platform) is used for the three medal winners; the gold medal winner ascends to the highest platform (in the center), and the silver and bronze medalists flank the gold medalist.
+Medals are awarded by a member of the IOC, usually accompanied by a representative of the sport's international federation (such as World Athletics in athletics or World Aquatics in swimming), who presents each athlete with a small bouquet of flowers.
+Volunteer citizens of the host country participate as hosts during the medal ceremonies, acting as flagbearers and assisting the officials presenting the medals.
+When the Games were held in Athens in 2004, the medal winners also received olive wreaths to honor the tradition at the ancient Olympics.
 At the 2016 Summer Olympics, for the first time in history, the flowers were replaced by a small 3D model of the Games' logo.
-At the 2018 Winter Olympics, the flowers were substituted by a special version of the plush toy of the mascot dressed in traditional Korean clothing.
+At the 2018 Winter Olympics, the flowers were replaced by a special version of the plush toy of the Games mascot dressed in traditional Korean clothing.